Spatio-temporal model via Locally Adaptive Regression Splines: Additional numerical results

 This section assesses the performance of our proposed algorithm and its competitors concerning the number of elements in the basis $\{h_t(x)\},$ the choice of the distribution of $\{b_{t,i}\}$, $\{\xi_i\}$ and the value of $\phi$.
 Specifically, we consider \begin{itemize} \item {\bf{Scenario $5_{\text{sup}}$ }}: {\bf{Scenario 5}} with $\{b_{t,i}\}_{t = 1, i=1}^{ 50,n}\sim \mathcal{N}(0,1)$, $\xi_i\sim \mathcal{N}(0,0.5\mathbf{1}_{M})$ and $\phi=0.2$, \item {\bf{Scenario $6_{\text{sup}}$ }}: {\bf{Scenario 6}} with $\{b_{t,i}\}_{t = 1, i=1}^{ 250,n}\sim \mathcal{N}(0,1)$, $\xi_i\sim \mathcal{N}(0,0.5\mathbf{1}_{M})$ and $\phi=0.2$, \item {\bf{Scenario $7_{\text{sup}}$ }}: {\bf{Scenario 7}} with $\{b_{t,i}\}_{t = 1, i=1}^{ 50,n}\sim \mathcal{N}(0,2)$, $\xi_i\sim \mathcal{N}(0,1\mathbf{1}_{M})$ and $\phi=0.05$, and \item {\bf{Scenario $8_{\text{sup}}$ }}: {\bf{Scenario 8}} with $\{b_{t,i}\}_{t = 1, i=1}^{ 150,n}\sim \mathcal{N}(0,3)$, $\xi_i\sim \mathcal{N}(0,2\mathbf{1}_{M})$ and $\phi=0.05$. \end{itemize}

 The results show that with respect to the MSE performance, MARS, CART, Random Forest, Voronoigram, and $K$-NN-FL are the best five competitors, in all four scenarios.
-Furthermore, in all scenarios, $K$-NN-FL is the only method that exhibits a vanishing MSE behavior with respect to the sample size.
+Furthermore, in all scenarios, $K$-NN-FL is the only method that demonstrates a decreasing MSE as the sample size increases.

 Overall, $K$-NN-FL demonstrated a superior MSE performance in comparison to its competitors in every scenario.
 However, there were specific exceptions observed in {\bf{Scenario $7_{\text{sup}}$ }}.
 For $m_{\text{mult}}=0.5$ in dimensions $d=3$ and $4$, and for $m_{\text{mult}}=1$ in dimensions $d=9$ and $10$.
 In these exceptional cases, RF method slightly outperformed $K$-NN-FL.
 However, this advantage was exceedingly marginal and rapidly receded as $m_{\text{mult}}$ increases.